sebastienrousseau/shokunin/README.md

 ## Semantic Versioning Policy 🚥

-For transparency into our release cycle and in striving to maintain backward compatibility, `Shokunin (職人) Static Site Generator` follows [semantic versioning][7].
+For transparency into our release cycle and in striving to maintain backward compatibility, `Shokunin Static Site Generator` follows [semantic versioning][7].

 ## License 📝